mstan19/text-editor-ms/README.md

 This application uses Node.js, MongoDB, Mongoose, Moment, and Express to run the application.
 This application requires you to understand package.json and its node_modules.
 In additon to that, gitignore file is important to use so certain folders and files are not upload to GitHub.
 For example, node_modules should not be uploaded to GitHub since this folder gets created during the installition process.
 Lastly, this project stands out since the application has its own server and can effectively retrieve data from Mongo's database called social media database.

 ## Installation
 To create this project, follow these several steps.
-This application uses Node.js, MongoDB, Mongoose (verison 6.7.1), and Express (verison 4.18.1).
+This application uses several packages, such as Node.js, IDB (version 6.1.2), and Express (version 4.18.1).
 Step one, download Node.js.
 Next go to the terminal of the index.js and type this command ```npm install```.
 This creates package.json file and its dependencies.

 ## Usage
 To use this application, open the terminal, respective to the file.
-Run the ```npm run seed``` to populate the data tables with its respective seeds.
-Finally, type this command in the terminal ```nodemon server.js``` to run the application.
-This allows the user to perform any HTTP method on blogs, user, and comments..
+Run the ```npm run start``` to run the application.
+This command builds/bundles webpack and runs the server.

-This is what the Social Network API's database looks like.
+This is what the Text Editor:JATE looks like.

 ![Text Editor Manifest mock-up](Develop/client/src/images/manifest.png)
 ![Text Editor Service Worker mock-up](Develop/client/src/images/sw.png)